-There are two significant places where UCSD p-System FORTRAN 77 does not comply with the standard.
+There are two significant places where FORTRAN does not comply with the standard.
 One is that procedures cannot be passed as parameters and the other is that INTEGER and REAL data types do not occupy the same amount of storage.
 Both differences are due to limitations of the UCSD P-machine architecture.

-Parametric procedures are not supported simply because there is no practical way to do so in the UCSD P-machine.
+Parametric procedures are not supported simply because there is no practical way to do so in the USCD P-machine.
 The instruction set does not allow the loading of a procedure's address onto the stack, and more significantly, does not provide for the calling of a procedure whose address is on the stack.